marcops/spring-webcrawler/README.md

 * I can change HashMap to REDIS, for use distributed.
 * Sharpen the unit tests
 * More comments (Normally, I prefer a verbose code than comments)
-* domain can be moved to be a property in application.yml
+* Domain parameter can be moved to be a property in application.yml

 License